Yuji3000/whos-who-angular/README.md

 - [Contributors](#contributors)

 ## About
 Who's who is a song guessing game for everyone!
 A user can hear a song clip and guess from a multiple choice selection.
+Who's Who is a front end application following [business requirements](OUTLINE.md) with a wireframe and component functionality breakdown for planning.

 This project was created during [Cook Systems](https://cooksys.com/) <a href="https://www.allaboutfasttrack.com/" style="color: green;">Fast Track</a> Program.
-You can view the original documentation for the project requirements [here](OUTLINE.md).

 ### Features
 - Use a standard or custom Spotify playlist!